github/backup-utils/docs/getting-started.md

     * In a clustering environment, the `GHE_EXTRA_SSH_OPTS` key must be configured with the `-i <abs path to private key>` SSH option.

- 3. Add the backup host's (in this case your computer) SSH key to the GitHub appliance as an *Authorized SSH key*.
+ 3. Add the backup host's SSH key to the GitHub appliance as an *Authorized SSH key*.
 See [Adding an SSH key for shell access][4] for instructions.

  4. Run `./bin/ghe-host-check` to verify SSH connectivity with the GitHub